mikefreno/FlexLove/README.md

 [Recommended] Go to the [releases](https://github.com/mikefreno/FlexLove/releases) page and download the latest release, there are a few different options for different build profiles, I recommend the "default" build.
 Then add the `modules` directory and `FlexLove.lua` into your project.

-Or, if you can also try will luarocks:
+Or, you can also install with luarocks:

 ```bash
 luarocks install flexlove